kammieHui/Bike-Sharing-in-San-Francisco/README.md

 - Some of the Station are significantly underused compared to others.
 - Most Popular Ride duration is around 5 - 20 mins.
 - Annual/30-day subscribers account for the majority of rides — 7 to 8 times more than 24–72 hour users.
 - Around half of the bikes are heavily underutilized compared to the other half.
+Some individual bikes are heavily used.
 Further investigation may help optimize bike distribution and increase lifespan.
 - Peak bike availability hours vary across stations.
 While no clear pattern is concluded, observing station-level trends may support more strategic resource planning.

 ## 📎 Files Included